JohnUrban/PuffStep/README.md

 	- Any genomic enrichment data.

-## Overview
-PuffStep is a Python 3 toolkit for analyzing genomics data using Hidden Markov Models (HMMs).

 ## Available Sub-commands
 - **normalize** - Normalize bedGraph files using various protocols in preparation for puffcn HMM.